Tesser3kt/GEVO/3.AB PreIB/logic_and_sets/exams/resit/exam_logic_and_sets.typ

 #enum(numbering: "a)")[
   #points(15)
   #block(width: 100%)[
-    One of the examples of a equivalence is people *'being the same age'*.
+    One of the examples of a equivalence is *'what flavor of ice cream'* each person likes the most.
     Verify that it is truly equivalence.
 In other words: it has to satisfy
     - *reflexivity*: every element is equivalent to itself;
     - *symmetry*: if $a$ is equivalent to $b$, then $b$ is equivalent to $a$;